 Barley, pearl barley – once food of the poor, today grain of increasing popularity – has been cultivated for a long time, since 7000 BC in Ethiopia and SE Asia.
 In comparison with wheat it is much more resilient to harsher climates, but it needs fertile soil, because its roots are rather weak in getting nutrients and water.
 Its chemical composition is comparable with other grains.
 In comparison with wheat it contains a bit less proteins and a bit more fats.

 Its advantages and health benefits:

-Barley contains large amounts of potassium, which is beneficial for the working of the nerve system, muscles and plays an important role in keeping a normal blood pressure level.
-Phosphorus, which is important for the health of our bones and teeth and contributes importantly to the working of the cell membranes and to releasing of energy during digestion.
-Magnesium, which is one of the most important antioxidants, which keep us safe from cardiovascular disease.
-Barley also contains some vitamins, especially complex B and E because of the bigger hulls around the grain.
-We consume this hull in a large part, which is beneficial for our digestion, it helps against constipation and intestine problems.
+Barley contains large amounts of potassium, which is beneficial for the working of the nerve system, muscles and plays an important role in keeping a normal blood pressure level; Phosphorus, which is important for the health of our bones and teeth; and magnesium, which is one of the most important antioxidants.
+Barley is also a great source of B vitamins.